snedeneige/jobapp/README.md

 # jobapp
 A job app using ChatGPT and RAG to promote the owner for some position.
+Mostly for fun and learning.

 ## To use
 git clone https://github.com/snedeneige/jobapp